oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-54-extension-tests.md

 For each item in an element of type `#/$defs/extensions_t` it MUST be tested that no experimental extension is used if the document is labeled `TLP:CLEAR`.

-The relevant path for this test is:
+The relevant paths for this test are:

 ```
   /document/x_extensions[]